bradchristie/taminations-flutter/assets/b1/promenade.md

 ### Comments

-Wrong Way Promenade is infrequently called and is usually used from normal couples, i.e., the girls will be on the inside.
+Wrong Way Promenade is infrequently called and is usually used from normal couples, that is, the girls will be on the inside.

 Some callers omit “Wrong Way” or say “This Way” if dancers are already moving in or facing in wrong way promenade direction.